kalramanoj2002/aws_credentials/README.md

 ## What is this?
 expose updated aws credentials as an api, which can be used by postman for accessing aws resources.

-You can start the service in the container with command
+After you clone the repo locally, you can start the service in the container with command

 ```
 docker-compose up -d